jimniels/blog/posts/2022-07-10-my-office-space.md

 My computer desk and chair are in that room.
 But it’s also a storage room for strollers, bikes, camping gear, fishing poles, motor oil, golf clubs, and more.
 I want to kick all that stuff out and make that space “my own” but the family’s needs for storage just don’t allow it right now.
 And that’s fine, I get it.
 That’s my stage of life.
 One day I’ll have the chance to make my office space “my own” — whatever that means, I honestly fear I’m just too lazy to do it ha.

-All of that is context for something I recently read from Steven King’s book _On Writing_.
+All of that is context for something I recently read from Stephen King’s book _On Writing_.
 He gives a piece of advice that really helped me transcend my inner struggle for a dream office and feel better, however momentarily, about my current situation.

 In the book, you read all about his life story around writing: all the not-so-great places he lived and worked before hitting it big, and then what happened when he did.